 How often do they engage with faculty outside of class?

 What is life like in the dormitories?

 Why did they choose to enroll there and what other schools did they consider?

 If you know that paying for college is going to be a big part of your decision on where to enroll, stop by the Financial Aid Office to learn more about specific policies and how they try to meet demonstrated need.

 The Common Application is what the majority of private universities use as their application.
-On their website, you can view the member schools and find out more about a school's application requirements.
+On the application website, you can view the member schools and find out more about a school's application requirements.
 This includes deadlines, application fees, how many teacher evaluations are required, minimum test requirements and if the application includes a writing supplement (most do).